 $975,000 – Settlement

 2019 – New York

 A newborn girl weighed over 11 pounds at birth.
 During her delivery, the nurse-midwife encountered shoulder dystocia.
 The girl subsequently experienced a brachial plexus injury and neuropathy.
-Her mother alleged that the nurse-midwife’s failure to consider and test for macrosomia caused her permanent injuries.
+Her mother sued the midwife, alleging that the nurse-midwife’s failure to consider and test for macrosomia caused her permanent injuries.
 This case was resolved for a settlement amount of $926,358.
 I would like to tell you I’m surprised to see another midwife lawsuit involving fetal macrosomia.
 I’m not.
 Midwives get sued way too often and there are also often insurance coverage issues.
 My advice is to deliver with an obstetrician.
 It is just safer.

 $926,358 – Settlement